 For fans of premium tobacco, a kaleidoscope of cigar wrapper colors, shapes (aka vitolas), strengths, and cigar flavor profile options are just a quick puff away.

-In contrast, the individual packaging portion of premium cigar blend shopping is not nearly as diverse, with a core three options being the norm: cellophane-wrapped, tubed (aka tubos), and completely unprotected.
+In fact, the individual packaging portion of premium cigar blend shopping is not very diverse at all, with a core three options remaining the norm: Cellophane-wrapped, tubed (aka tubos), and completely unprotected.

 Cellophane Wrapped Cigars

 Traditionally formed from plant cellulose, cigar cellophane tubes are actually a naturally derived product, and can either be made to size at a cigar factory, or outsourced from a supplier.
-Cellophane not only shields a cigar wrapper from damage during packaging and handling, but it also serves as a form of humidity barrier, which in certain cases can slow the drying process to a crawl.
+Cellophane not only shields a cigar wrapper from damage during packaging and handling, but it also serves as a form of humidity barrier, which in certain cases can slow the drying process.

-Cigar tubes–or tubos, as they are commonly referred to in the cigar biz–are one of the best forms of cigar preservation.
-But they come with their own caveats.
+Cigar tube, or tubos, as they are commonly referred to in the cigar biz, are one of the best forms of cigar preservation.
+But these cylindrical designs, and their square-bodied, sliding door coffin counterparts come with their own unique caveats as well.

-Commonly constructed from aluminum (and occasionally out of plastic or glass), cigar tubes prevent a broad array of blunt impact-oriented damage and cigar wrapper scuffing from occurring.
-But there’s way more to these stogie capsules than just structural integrity, which for the sake of transparency must be viewed both in a positive and negative light.
+Commonly constructed from aluminum (and occasionally out of plastic or glass), cigar tubos prevent a broad array of blunt impact-oriented damage and cigar wrapper scuffing from occurring.
+The same is true for cigar coffins, which are typically constructed from wood.
+But there’s way more to these stogie capsules than just structural integrity and appearances, with the downsides being a bit... annoying.

 Stogie Security

-May it be constructed from glass, plastic, aluminum, wood, or the hollowed-out femur of a sworn enemy, cigar tubes keep sticky fingers and airborne contaminants alike the hell away from our precious tobacco.
+May it be constructed from glass, plastic, aluminum, wood, or the hollowed-out femur of a sworn enemy, cigar tubos and coffins keep sticky fingers and airborne contaminants alike the hell away from our precious tobacco.

 Like a nefarious uncle testifying in front of the court during his third divorce hearing, cigar wrappers are notorious for cracking under pressure.
-Don’t be the guilty culprit.
-Give that premium cigar blend the protection it deserves, and stuff it inside some form of tubos prior to transit.
+That is why this sort of cigar shield serves as such a great buffer against the unexpected accidents that occur all too often in the cigar world.

 Cylindrical Billboards